-What is a Low-FODMAP Diet and How Can it Improve Symptoms of IBS?
+How Can a Low-FODMAP Diet Improve Symptoms of IBS?

 FODMAP is an acronym for fermentable oligosaccharides, disaccharides, monosaccharides and polyols which are the types of carbohydrate that are fermented by the microorganisms that live in our intestines know as the ”microbiome“, resulting in increased gas production (methane), abdominal pain, bloating, diarrhea or constipation, or sometimes a combination of both.